- TOP

 The optimum frequency for going to the gym is generally 2-3 times a week.

-In addition, a frequency of two to three times a week is a realistic pace that makes it easy to balance with work and personal life, and allows you to make exercise a habit without any strain.
+Therefore, rather than training the same body part every day, you can grow your muscles more efficiently by leaving a gap of 2-3 days between workouts.
+Also, a frequency of 2-3 times a week is a realistic pace that makes it easy to balance with work and personal life, and allows you to make exercise a habit without straining yourself.

 [By purpose] The ideal frequency for going to the gym that suits you